mwsohn/pwr.jl/README.md

 # pwr
 Julia port of `pwr` package in R. This package was originally created by Stephane Champely, from the University of Lyon.
 This package implemented power calculations along the lines of Cohen (1988) using in particular the same notations for effect sizes.
-Examples from the book are given.
+Some examples from the book are used below.

 ## Installation
 To install `pwr`, use the following: